BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 4. **DELETE** - Delete the resource on the server.

 > You can access all these methods in the Network tab in your Chrome Dev Tools.

+Check out MDN Web Docs for more info about HTTP Headers.

+#### HTTP Status Codes

+Way of telling the client what happened with the request.

+- 200 - Successful Request
+- 404 - Not Found
+- 400 - Bad Request
+- 500 - Internal Server Error

+We have classes of status codes:

+- 1xx - Informational Category
+- 2xx - Success Category
+- 3xx - Redirection Category
+- 4xx - Client Error Category (Something you did wrong)
+- 5xx - Server Error Category (Something the server did wrong)